 5. Yale University

-When you choose to study humanities at U.S. universities as an international student, you’ll get a diverse and interactive academic experience that encourages cultural understanding and critical thinking.
-Because of their high-quality education system, they can provide you with an environment that can explore the meaning and complexities of humanities.
+When you study humanities at a U.S. university as an international student, you can gain a diverse and interactive academic experience that encourages cultural understanding and critical thinking.
+These programs provide opportunities to explore the ideas, texts, histories, and cultural expressions that shape human experience.

 About the Author: Hyun Lee